Frances E. Williams: Early life

 Williams was born Frances Elizabeth Jones on September 17, 1905, in East Orange, New Jersey, to William Henry Jones and Elizabeth Nelson Jones, the youngest of three children.
 Her father drove a delivery wagon, and her mother was a laundress.
 Shortly after moving to Pittsburgh, William Jones died.
 Her mother, Elizabeth, met and married Ben Williams, a policeman; the family moved to Cleveland, Ohio.
 While still in high school, Williams got a job as director of activities at the Central Avenue Bath House.
 Down the street from the Bath House was the Playhouse Settlement founded by Russell and Rowena Jelliffe, who graduated with their masters in social work from Oberlin College.
 Williams began working at the Playhouse Settlement.
-She became the Settlement’s first resident worker and lived there fourteen years until she left to study theater in the Soviet Union.
+She became the Settlement's first resident worker and lived there fourteen years until she left to study theater in the Soviet Union.

-Part of the Settlement House was for recreational activity for the young including a children’s theater started by Rowena Jelliffe and later an adult theater.
-Williams began writing and directing some of the plays performed in the children’s theater and later in the adult theater she performed with Hazel Mountain Walker, John Marriott and others.
+Part of the Settlement House was for recreational activity for the young including a children's theater started by Rowena Jelliffe and later an adult theater.
+Williams began writing and directing some of the plays performed in the children's theater and later in the adult theater she performed with Hazel Mountain Walker, John Marriott and others.
 In 1922, after a visit from Charles Gilpin, the Dumas Dramatic Club changed its name to the Gilpin Players in his honor.
-In 1927 the name of the theater was changed to Karamu House, a Swahili word for central meeting place.
+In 1927, the name of the theater was changed to Karamu House, a Swahili word for central meeting place.

-In 1932, Williams married George Ferguson, a man she’d known a number of years.
+In 1932, Williams married George Ferguson, a man she had known a number of years.
 The marriage lasted one year.